Tattooed man submerged in an ice bath, eyes closed

 Cortisol curves tell the truth

 Salivary cortisol mapped across the day shows whether your stress system is over-revving, flat, or fragmented.
-Each pattern is treated differently.
+Each pattern is treated differently, one protocol doesn't fit all.

 02

-Without seven hours of consolidated sleep, nothing else moves.
-We fix sleep first, then the rest opens up.
+Without seven hours of consolidated sleep, nothing else moves forward.
+I fix sleep first, then the rest opens up.

 03